metrom-xyz/monorepo/packages/react/README.md

 }
 ```

-> Omitting the environment will default to `production`.
+> Omitting the environment will default to `development`.

 ## Usage